vhalchuk/convo-ai/README.md

 # Convo AI

-Convo AI is an open-source project that lets you run a custom ChatGPT locally using the OpenAI API — only paying for what you use.
+Convo AI is an open-source project that lets you run a custom ChatGPT locally using own OpenAI API key.
 It consists of two main parts:

 - **Python Server:** Handles API interactions and backend logic.
 - **React Client:** Provides a chat interface for interacting with the server.